Candela Technologies Logo

 LANforge InterOp Setup for iOS

-Goal: Cable an iPhone to a LANforge machine, then have the LANforge machine recognize the iPhone as a resource.
+Goal: Cable an iOS device to a LANforge machine, then have the LANforge machine recognize the device as a resource.

-This cookbook requires LANforge GUI version 5.4.7 and above.
+For iPhone setup -- following this cookbook requires LANforge GUI version 5.4.8 and above.

 Background

-Our LANforge InterOp solution is used to support real clients for testing access points.
-InterOp gives the ease of handling real clients with complete automation and detailed, customizable test reporting.
+Our LANforge InterOp solution is used to support real client testing for access points.
+InterOp combines the benefits of testing with real clients with customizable testing and reporting.

 We have support for various kinds of real clients: